September 6

 Flight 105 Crashes in Milwaukee: All 31 Killed

-Midwest Express Airlines Flight 105, a Douglas DC-9, crashed seconds after takeoff from Milwaukee when both engines failed due to a compressor stall, killing all 31 people aboard.
-The investigation revealed maintenance and piloting deficiencies that prompted the FAA to tighten engine inspection requirements for the aging DC-9 fleet.
+Midwest Express Airlines Flight 105, a Douglas DC-9, crashed into a field seconds after takeoff from Milwaukee's General Mitchell Airport, killing all 31 people aboard.
+Both engines experienced compressor stalls during the initial climb, and the crew was unable to recover altitude before the aircraft struck the ground.
+The investigation revealed maintenance lapses in the aging DC-9's engine monitoring systems and prompted the FAA to tighten inspection requirements for the widely used aircraft type.

 The two gunmen entered Neve Shalom Synagogue in Istanbul during Shabbat morning services, locked the doors, and opene…